Is VT Markets legit?

 Broker ownership transparency

-Ownership structure of VT Markets is public, everyone can check the owners of the company on their website, which adds to their reliability scores.
+Ownership structure of VT Markets is public, everyone can check the owners of the company on their website, which adds to their legitimacy scores.

 Broker management transparency

-VT Markets has not made their management structure public, which can leave you with a sense of lack considering the broker's transparency and reliability.
+VT Markets has not made their management structure public, which can leave you with a sense of lack considering the broker's transparency and legitimacy.

 Broker is audited by the Big Four

-VT Markets is not audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY), which is not necessarily an issue, however it would guarantee another layer of reliability.
+VT Markets is not audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY), which is not necessarily an issue, however it would guarantee another layer of legitimacy.